 accountability and transparency regarding the foster care system.

 (1) The FCRO shall designate local panels of trained citizen volunteers to conduct foster care case

 reviews for every child in foster care placement at least every six months while in placement.

 (2) The FCRO shall create and implement the following:

 ii.
-Guidelines regarding citizen reviewer qualifications and recruitment;
+Guidelines regarding citizen volunteer qualifications and recruitment;

 iv.
 Policies and procedures for local panels in the conduct of individual case reviews;